Graham Stuart (footballer): Playing career

 Stuart had spells at Everton, Chelsea, Sheffield United and Charlton Athletic.
 At Chelsea he was part of a new young midfield, he played mainly wide right, with Graeme Le Saux on the left.
 Stuart spent the majority of his Everton career playing as a right midfielder, but did also spend time playing as a centre-forward (including the victories in the 1995 FA Cup semi-final and final).
 During his time he won the FA Cup in 1995, beating Manchester United 1–0 in the final at Wembley; his shot from inside the penalty area hit the bar, but Paul Rideout headed the ball into the empty net.

 Nicknamed 'Diamond' during this time at Everton, Stuart's most famous moment in a blue shirt came on 7 May 1994.
 He scored two goals as Mike Walker's Everton defeated Wimbledon at Goodison Park on the final day of the season to escape relegation by the slimmest of margins.
 He scored the winning goal nine minutes from time, completing a comeback after the Blues had fallen 2–0 down in the game.

 Stuart joined Norwich City in 2005.
 He played eight games for the club before being forced to retire due to injury.

 After football

 Since his retirement from professional football in August 2005, at the age of 34, Stuart has done occasional television work for Sky Sports and worked at a financial management company which represents the interests of other sportspeople.
+He works as an Everton club ambassador and as a commentator for Everton.